-- The Management Committee: The Management Committee provides enterprise-wide strategic direction for all aspects of DTCC's (including NSCC's) businesses, technology and operations, human capital, financial health, and risk management.
-Among its responsibilities, the Management Committee periodically reviews and assesses overall performance, including but not limited to, goals, metrics, targets, and budget, and approves recommendations for change as necessary.
-The Management Committee provides oversight and governance for the management committees. - The Management Risk Committee: The MRC is primarily responsible for implementing DTCC's risk management framework by overseeing the management of credit, market, liquidity, operational, and systemic risks in accordance with the DTCC Corporate Risk Management Policy and the Risk Tolerance Statements.
-Among its responsibilities, the MRC: (i) reviews and approves at least annually those risk management policies and procedures directly supportive to the management of credit, market, liquidity, operational, and systemic risks; (ii) where applicable, approves applicants for NSCC membership, and oversees other NSCC Rules and participation matters; (iii) reviews reporting of RTS Risks and related risk tolerance thresholds for NSCC, and escalates, as appropriate, those matters requiring Board level consideration to the BRC or other Board committees. - Investment Management Committee: The IMC was formed to drive a more rigorous and disciplined approach to how DTCC manages business planning and allocates resources for the annual IT budget.
-The IMC oversees and monitors DTCC's portfolio of investments and initiatives to support optimal deployment of information technology and financial resources to the highest priorities.
+- The ManagementExecutive Committee: The ManagementExecutive Committee provides enterprise-wide strategic direction for all aspects, and oversight of DTCC's (including NSCC's) mission, vision and values as well as its businesses, technology and operations, human capital, financial health, and risk management.
+Among its responsibilities, the ManagementExecutive Committee periodically reviews and assesses overall performance, including but not limited to, goals, metrics, targets, (including the enterprise performance management framework), and budget, and approves recommendations for change as necessary.
+The ManagementExecutive Committee provides oversight to, and governance for the other management committees described below. - The Management Risk Committee: The MRC is primarily responsible for implementing DTCC's risk management framework by overseeing the management of credit, market, liquidity, operational, and systemic risks in accordance with the DTCC Corporate Risk Management Policy and the Risk Tolerance Statements. -Among its responsibilities, the MRC: (i) reviews and approves at least annually those risk management policies and procedures directly supportivethat are critical to the NSCC's management of clearing agency risks, including, for example, credit, market, liquidity, operational, and systemic risks; (ii) where applicable, approves applicants for NSCC membership, and oversees other NSCC Rules and participation matters; (iii) reviews reporting of RTS Risks and related risk tolerance thresholds for NSCC, and escalates, as appropriate, those matters requiring Board level consideration to the BRC or other Board committees. - Investment Management Committee: The IMC was formed to drive a more rigorous and disciplined approach to how DTCC manages business planning and allocates resources for the annual IT budget. -The IMC oversees-and, monitors, and approves in accordance with the New Initiatives Policy, DTCC's portfolio of investments and initiatives to support optimal deployment of information technology and financial resources to the highest priorities.

-- IT Governance Committee ("ITGC"): The ITGC provides holistic and comprehensive governance for DTCC's IT organization to: (i) facilitate the oversight of the organization's IT strategy (ii) assess performance and progress against that strategy, and (iii) provide oversight of the technology capabilities that support DTCC's technology.
-Consistent with this purpose, the ITGC oversees the development of infrastructure capabilities, technology resources, processes and controls necessary to fulfill delivery requirements and monitors key technology metrics associated with the delivery of IT's services.
-The ITGC also reviews critical matters and material risk concerns related to new and existing IT initiatives and services. - Resiliency Committee: The Resiliency Committee's responsibilities include (i) providing governance over DTCC's Resiliency Program strategy and supporting activities (ii) reviewing regulatory letters/expectations regarding business resilience and ensuring execution of committed regulatory action plans, (iii) evaluating risks and issues related to the Resiliency Program, (iv) making recommendations for the prioritization of technology efforts supporting defined Recovery Time Objectives as well as resiliency generally, (v) reviewing the status of the Resiliency Program, including monitoring budget and resourcing, progress on deliverables, milestones, and key decisions, and (vi) receiving and reviewing periodic updates with respect to recovery and wind-down planning.
+• IT Governance Committee ("ITGC"): The ITGC (i) provides holistic and comprehensive governance for DTCC's IT organization to: (i) facilitate the oversight of the organization's DTCC's IT department and IT strategystrategic objectives, (ii) assessassesses performance and progress against that strategy, and (iii) provide provides oversight of the technology capabilities that support DTCC's technology.
+Consistent with this purpose, the ITGC oversees the development, including but not limited to capacity management and performance of IT infrastructure capabilities, technology resources, processes and controls necessary to fulfill delivery requirements and monitors key technology metrics associated with the delivery of IT's services.
+The ITGC also (i) reviews IT process risk and controls (PRC), control testing, and risk assessments; (ii) reviews critical matters and material risk concerns related to new and IT's existing ITand/or new initiatives and services.-, as appropriate; and (iii) regularly provides a consolidated and NSCC-level view, as appropriate, of critical IT governance metrics to DTCC's Technology and Cyber Committee for awareness and escalates related matters as appropriate.

 Board oversight.
-The Board is responsible for providing direction to and overseeing the conduct of the affairs of DTCC in the interests of DTCC, its shareholders, and other stakeholders, including investors, issuers, and participants in the financial markets to which DTCC and NSCC serve.
+The Board is responsible for providing direction to and overseeing the conduct of the affairs of DTCC in the interests of DTCC, its shareholders, and other stakeholders, including investors, issuers, and participants in the financial markets to which served by DTCC and NSCC serve.
 The Board discharges its oversight responsibilities and exercises its authority in a manner that, among other things, is designed to promote the safe, sound and efficient operation of NSCC and the services it provides, and that promotes safety, soundness and efficiency broadly in the global system for processing financial transactions.
 The Board fulfills its role either directly or by delegation of certain responsibilities to committees of the Board.
 The Board Committees and their responsibilities are described in Principle 2 (Governance) above.